2018 - now

 Mobile app development

-Daikin is one of the world’s largest providers of heating and cooling systems.
+Daikin Europe NV is a subsidiary of the global group Daikin Industries Ltd and the leading provider of heating, cooling, ventilation, air purification and refrigeration technology.
 Over the years, its digital landscape became fragmented: separate apps controlled different product lines and each app talked to its own backend.
-Working alongside Daikin, In The Pocket consolidated this with Onecta, a unified mobile app built with React Native, and Onecta Cloud, a microservices-based platform on AWS.
+Working alongside Daikin Europe, In The Pocket consolidated this with Onecta, a unified mobile app built with React Native, and Onecta Cloud, a microservices-based platform on AWS.
 Together, they give customers one place to control every device and give Daikin a scalable, cost-efficient foundation that now manages more than two million devices.

 01